Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 This also broadens the neighborhood's appeal across different life stages.
 City planning materials point to a mix of long-term residents, renters, families, and older adults who benefit from nearby services, transit, and park access.

-Transit, Commute, and Car-Light Living
+Transit, Commute & Car-Light Living

 Inner Richmond is still an urban neighborhood, so parking and traffic are part of the picture.
 But it is also well served by transit, with multiple bus lines connecting residents to downtown and other parts of San Francisco.